Kubernetes Image Baking

 Script halts during package install

-- DNS / network -- the VM needs to reach
+- DNS or network: the VM needs to reach

-aptlock from a previous unclean run --dpkg --configure -a && apt update
+aptlock from a previous unclean run can wedge things.
+Rundpkg --configure -a && apt update.

 crictl images shows missing pre-pulled containers